ibm-cloud-docs/vmwaresolutions/services/ocp_ordering.md

 ## Red Hat OpenShift for VMware configuration
 {: #ocp_ordering-config}

 When you order the service, you must provide a Red Hat pull secret.
 This pull secret is used to associate the new OpenShift cluster with your existing Red Hat account.
-You can obtain a copy of your pull secret by [logging in to your Red Hat account](https://cloud.redhat.com/openshift/install/vsphere/user-provisioned){:external} and clicking **Copy Pull Secret**.
+You can obtain a copy of your pull secret by [logging in to your Red Hat account](https://cloud.redhat.com/openshift/install/vsphere/user-provisioned){: external} and clicking **Copy Pull Secret**.

 ## Setting up DNS to access your OpenShift console
 {: #ocp_ordering-dns-setup}